 Medical weight loss programs are tailored to each patient’s specific needs and can help them achieve and maintain transformative weight loss results.
 Let us help you look and feel your best today!
-North Tex MedCare Clinic and Urgent Care is here to help.
+North Tex MedCare Clinic and Urgent Care are here to help.
 Contact us for more information or visit us online to book an appointment.
-We have convenient locations to serve you in Fort Worth TX, San Antonio TX, and Addison TX.
+We have convenient locations to serve you in Allen TX, Fort Worth TX, San Antonio TX, and Addison TX.

 Table of Contents:

 What is the most effective method an individual can use to lose weight?

 What type of doctor is available to assist with weight loss?

 How can I get my doctor to help me lose weight?

 It is common for patients to attempt to lose weight on their own and fail.
 With medical weight loss programs, patients can lose weight and keep it off while improving their health.
 In addition to helping patients lose and manage their weight, the main goal is to help them maintain a healthy lifestyle, improve their quality of life, and decrease their risk of disease.

 People who are overweight are more likely to develop diseases such as coronary heart disease, hypertension, strokes, abnormal blood fats, type 2 diabetes, metabolic syndrome, cancer, reproductive problems, osteoarthritis, sleep apnea, obesity hypoventilation syndrome, and gallstones.
 During medical weight loss, patients and their physicians devise a plan of lifestyle changes, diet, exercise, and medication as needed to help the patient reach their weight loss goals in a safe and effective fashion.